dimajix/flowman/README.md

 # [![Flowman Logo](docs/images/flowman-favicon.png) Flowman](https://flowman.io)
+The declarative data build tool based on Apache Spark.

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Documentation](https://readthedocs.org/projects/flowman/badge/?version=latest)](https://flowman.readthedocs.io/en/latest/)

+## 🤔 What is Flowman?

-Flowman is a Spark based *data build tool* that simplifies the act of writing data transformations as part of ETL processes.
-The main idea is that users write purely declarative *specifications* which describe all details of the data sources, sinks and data transformations instead of writing Spark jobs in Scala or Python.
-The main advantage of this approach is that many technical details of a correct and robust implementation are encapsulated and the user can concentrate on the data transformations themselves.
+Flowman is a *data build tool* based on [Apache Spark](https://spark.apache.org) that simplifies the act of implementing data transformation logic as part of complex data pipelines.
+Flowman follows a strict "everything-as-code" approach, where the whole transformation logic is specified in purely declarative YAML files.
+These describe all details of the data sources, sinks and data transformations.
+This is much simpler and efficient than writing Spark jobs in Scala or Python.
+Flowman will take care of all the technical details of a correct and robust implementation and the developers can concentrate on the data transformations themselves.

-In addition to writing and executing data transformations, Flowman can also be used for managing physical data models, i.e. Hive or JDBC tables.
-Flowman can create such tables from a specification with the correct schema.
-This helps to keep all aspects (like transformations and schema information) in a single place managed by a single program.
+In addition to writing and executing data transformations, Flowman can also be used for managing physical data models, i.e. Hive or SQL tables.
+Flowman can create such tables from a specification with the correct schema and also automatically perform migrations.
+This helps to keep all aspects (like transformations and schema information) in a single place managed by a single tool.

 [![Flowman Diagram](docs/images/flowman-overview.png)](https://flowman.io)

-### Noteable Features
+## 💪 Noteable Features

-* Semantics of a build tool like Maven - just for data instead for applications
+* Semantics of a build tool like Maven — just for data instead for applications
 * Declarative syntax in YAML files
 * Data model management (Create, Migrate and Destroy Hive tables, JDBC tables or file based storage)
-* Generation of meaningful documentation
+* Generation of meaningful data model documentation
-* Flexible expression language
+* Flexible expression language for parametrizing a project for different environments (DEV, TEST, PROD)
 * Jobs for managing build targets (like copying files or uploading data via sftp)
 * Automatic data dependency management within the execution of individual jobs
 * Meaningful logging output & rich set of execution metrics